Date: Sun, 02 August 2020

 - Plenty of water stations for beginners.
 In keeping with TRSA’s no-cup policy, please bring your own hydration options to top up on course.

-- Great atmosphere at the finish line.
+- Great atmosphere and the usual TRSA supplied nutrition at the finish line.

 - Random draw prizes.